 set-up fees or deposits to establish utility services for the home, including telephone, electricity, gas and water;

-purchase of essential furnishings for the apartment or home, including table, chairs, window blinds, eating utensils, food preparation items and bath linens;
+purchase of essential furnishings for the apartment or home, including table, chairs, window blinds, eating utensils, food preparation items and bath linens, cleaning supplies and toiletries;

 payment of moving expenses required to move into or occupy the home or apartment; and

-payment for services to ensure the health and safety of the individual in the apartment or home, such as pest eradication, allergen control or a one-time cleaning before occupancy.
+payment for services to ensure the health and safety of the member in the apartment or home, such as pest eradication, allergen control or a one-time cleaning before occupancy.

 TAS does not include relocation services and is not available to assist the applicant in locating a residence.